Range in California: Green

 |

-You can also refer to the other subspecies Xantusia riversiana reticulata, which is very similar, shown below.
+You can also refer to the very similar subspecies Xantusia riversiana reticulata.

 |